 Upon retirement, members receive the greatest of a salary based retirement benefit, an accumulation style resignation benefit or an accumulation style Superannuation Guarantee (SG) benefit.
-Under the assumptions adopted for this investigation, all members are expected to receive an accumulation style SG benefit on retirement.
-As a result, all of the liability measures are the same.
+Under the assumptions adopted for this investigation, one member is expected to receive a salary based retirement benefit and the remaining members are expected to receive an accumulation style SG or resignation benefits on retirement.
 However, this relationship could change if investment returns are lower and/or salary increases are higher than those assumed for this investigation.